Berserk Button / Video Games

 - In Battlefield: Bad Company 2, Haggard flips out when their Blackhawk pilot mentions being a pacifist.
 Doubles as a Crowning Moment of Funny

 - Bayonetta.
-The titular character is a pretty level-headed girl for the most part.
+The titular character is a pretty level-headed lady for the most part.
 Her usual reaction to most situations is to deal out snark and it's pretty hard to get under her skin.
-But if you were to do something like, oh say, hurt any of her friends.
-That's the one thing that can get her to stop snarking.
+But if you were to do something like, oh say, hurt any of her friends — especially Cereza — that's about the one thing that can get her to stop snarking.
 And when that happens... let's just say that being dragged off to Inferno will be a mercy after she's done with you.
 Only three characters so far have triggered that reaction.
 To say it didn't end well for them would be putting it mildly.

-- The Big Daddies of Bioshock: Hulking great fellows grafted into old-fashioned diving suits who have found themselves on permanent escort duty.
-They take this duty very seriously.
+- The Big Daddies are hulking great fellows grafted into old-fashioned diving suits who have found themselves on permanent escort duty for the Little Sisters, and take this duty very seriously.
 For the most part they are calm and placid, patiently lumbering along in the wake of their creepy little charges and frequently displaying a touching degree of tenderness.
-But... should anyone pose the least threat to his Little Sister, Big Daddy will... get angry.
-And, good Lord, when this happens, you will know about it.
+But... should anyone pose the least threat to his Little Sister, Big Daddy will respond with great violence.

-- One of the audio diaries tells the story of the Big Daddies bonding for the first time with the little sisters through the accidental discovery of this beserk button.
-Lets just say that helping create them does not give you the right to slap a little sister when right in front of a Big Daddy.
+- One of the audio diaries tells the story of the Big Daddies bonding for the first time with the Little Sisters through the accidental discovery of this berserk button.
+Let's just say that helping create them does not give you the right to slap a Little Sister when right in front of a Big Daddy.
+Isn't that right, Dr. Suchong?

 - Sander Cohen has a few of these buttons.
 Harm his art, interrupt his music, even doubt him (or, as the player found, be suspected of doubting him) and you better be ready for a face full of fire.